All the Love in the World (Dionne Warwick song)

 "All the Love in the World" is a song by Dionne Warwick, released as a single in 1982.
-It was written by The Bee Gees (Barry, Robin & Maurice Gibb), and was featured on Warwick's hit album Heartbreaker, produced by Barry Gibb, Karl Richardson, and Albhy Galuten.
+It was written by the Bee Gees (Barry, Robin, and Maurice Gibb), and was featured on Warwick's hit album Heartbreaker, produced by Barry Gibb, Karl Richardson, and Albhy Galuten.
 Barry Gibb provides backing vocals on the track.
 It was Warwick's third single from the album, behind "Heartbreaker" and "Take the Short Way Home".
-The song just missed the Billboard Hot 100 in the US (number 101), but charted at number 16 on the US Adult Contemporary Chart and at number 10 on the UK Singles Chart.
+The song just missed the Billboard Hot 100 in the US (number 101), but charted at number 16 on the US Adult Contemporary chart and at number 10 on the UK Singles Chart.